Why the GerenM web site?

 Going forward, the intent is to continue to focus on photography (no pun intended), music, and other creative pursuits.
 The What’s In My Head vlog will continue as well, with complimentary content.

 This version of the site is built in WordPress, and hosted at ICDSoft.
-I’ve been using WordPress as long as there’s been WordPress, and hosting sites with ICDSoft since 2002 (basically as long as ICDSoft has been around), though gerenm.net existed for at least a couple of years before moving to ICDSoft).
+I’ve been using WordPress as long as there’s been WordPress, and hosting sites with ICDSoft since 2002 (basically as long as ICDSoft has been around), though gerenm.net existed at a long-sincep-forgotten host platform for a few years before moving to ICDSoft).

 I’ve lost track of the number of iterations the site has been through.
 The earliest was hand coded in HTML before even CSS was a “thing”.
 I also used early versions of Dreamweaver, before settling in to PHP and SQL driven sites, first in Movable Type, and then, WordPress.
 For a short while, the site lived on Tumblr, but I moved it back to WordPress hosted on ICDSoft after Tumblr got, well, icky.